Sickness Absence Management Policy and Procedure

 Absences of four to seven days (Self Certified Leave)

 For a period of absence which lasts four, five, six or seven days, including non working days (e.g. Saturdays/Sundays and rest days), an employee's statement of sickness form (SC2) i.e. "self certificate" must be completed by the employee themselves to show the reason for their sickness absence.
-It is the employee's responsibility to obtain, complete and submit this form to the Nominated Person, who should promptly forward it to the University Payroll Office.
+It is the employee's responsibility to obtain, complete and submit this form by attaching it to their period of absence in the Team Leave Calendar within the One University System.

 These forms are available from General Practitioners' surgeries, from Hospital Outpatients, from Department of Work & Pensions offices and online on the HMRC site.